8UA/gen/README.md

 # gen
-strings generator useful for generating random passwords.
+Strings generator useful for generating random passwords.
 ### How to use
 Execute the python script and close it when you're done, The strings will be saved on output.txt.